Tutorial: Variable speed fan for Raspberry temperature controller

 sudo apt-get update

-sudo apt-get install rpi-hardware-pwm
+sudo pip3 install rpi-hardware-pwm

 Test programme and calibration of the PWM signal for the specific fan